asadmukhtarr/student-management-system/README.md

     - What is difference between ==, === , = ( = is used for assign a value , == for camparison of values , === is used for compare value + type )
     - Header function is used for redirect the proccess ...
     - Why we use mysqli_error() : this command is used for get the error details ..
+    - What is session in php?
+Session is global variable and we use it for secure our pages ..